Softcadbury/softcadbury.github.io/_posts/2022-05-10-versionize-stored-procedures-with-entity-framework.markdown

     - GetItems_02.sql
     - etc.

--   Files must be embedded resources (you can change that in files properties when using Visual Studio).
+-   Files must be embedded resources (you can change that in the `files properties` window in Visual Studio).
 This will change the csproj file as follow.
 {% highlight csharp %}
 <ItemGroup>
     <None Remove="StoredProcedures\StoredProcedures\DeleteItems_01.sql" />